GeoSensorWebLab/sensorthings-reference/versions/0.9.4/reference.markdown

 ### 8.3.1 `Thing`

-The OGC SensorThings API follows the ITU-T definition, *i.e.*, with regard to the Internet of Things, a thing is an object of the physical world (physical things) or the information world (virtual things) that is capable of being identified and integrated into communication networks [ITU-T Y.2060].
+The OGC SensorThings API follows the ITU-T definition, *i.e.*, with regard to the Internet of Things, a thing is an object of the physical world (physical things) or the information world (virtual things) that is capable of being identified and integrated into communication networks ([ITU-T Y.2060][ITU-T Y.2060]).

     Req 2   Each Thing entity SHALL have the mandatory properties and MAY have the optional properties listed in Table 8-2. http://www.opengis.net/spec/iot_sensing/1.0/req/core/thing-properties